-Well it's Sunday and I have my first and only day off for this week!
+Well, it's Sunday and I have my first and only day off for this week!
 What a week it has been!
-I started off on this blogging adventure intending on posting one up every day.
+I started off on this blogging adventure intending to post one up every day.
 After the first night, I soon realized that was not going to happen.

-Tuesday we were spoon fed at least 10 CDL practice tests.
-Keep in mind they only have 3 versions (maybe 4) so we were taking them over and over and over.
+Tuesday we were spoon-fed at least 10 CDL practice tests.
+Keep in mind they only have three versions (maybe four) so we were taking them over and over and over.
 That's all we did all day.

 We will be doing our DMV tests on Air Brakes, In-Cab, and Pre-Trip on Monday.
 I can't wait to just get it over with!
 If there is any advice I can give to anyone who may be looking into truck driving schools and companies that offer trucking school is, once you get in there, focus on what they are telling you and nothing more!
 So many people in my school try to put the cart ahead of the horse and do nothing more than confuse themselves.
 You need to realize that these schools specialize in passing students.
 Period.
 You will learn what you really need to know once you are with your trainer.
 Right now, your only goal is to get your permit and, eventually, your license.
 They know exactly what needs to be covered on certain days and what does not.
 Again, you will do nothing more than confuse yourself and possibly others.

 Also, doing a good read-through of your state's DMV handbook isn't a bad idea.
 Don't worry too much about it because, like I said, they will spoon-feed you what you need to know.
 But one or two good read-throughs won't do any harm.